Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 Figure 14: Run ^Security

-3. In the ^SECURITY, select option 14) KMIP server setup.
+3. In the ^SECURITY menu, select option 14) KMIP server setup.

-4. In the KMIP server setup choices, select option 1) Create KMIP server.
+4. In the KMIP server setup menu, select option 1) Create KMIP server and provide the following configuration values:

-1. KMIP server to create? — The name of the KMIP server configuration.
+1. KMIP server to create? — Enter the name of the KMIP server configuration.

-3. Server host DNS name? — The fully-qualified DNS name or IP address of the KMIP server.
+2. Server host DNS name? — Enter the fully qualified DNS name or IP address of the Fortanix DSM server.

-6. SSL/TLS Configuration name? — The name of the SSL/TLS configuration that you created in the previous step.
+5. SSL/TLS Configuration name? — Enter the name of the SSL/TLS configuration created in the previous step.

 KMIP Server to create?
 DSM